-WCM-Q Connects With Global Health Education Community In Basel
+WCM-Q connects with global health education community in Basel

-Doha, Qatar: Weill Cornell Medicine-Qatar (WCM-Q) deepened connections with the global community of healthcare educators as the college participated in the International Association for health Professions Education (AMEE) annual conference for the first time.
+(MENAFN- Weill Cornell Medicine - Qatar) Doha – September 7, 2024: Weill Cornell Medicine-Qatar (WCM-Q) deepened connections with the global community of healthcare educators as the college participated in the International Association for Health Professions Education (AMEE) annual conference for the first time.

 The conference, held this year in Basel, Switzerland, is one of the leading global gatherings of educators, researchers, and professionals dedicated to health professions education, bringing together more than 3,000 participants from all over the world.